US Congressional Pakistan Caucus Foundation launched

 WASHINGTON: More than 35 members of the US Congress have expressed their intention to join the newly launched Congressional Pakistan Caucus Foundation that will help foster friendship, understanding and cooperation between the United States and Pakistan.

-The Pakistan embassy here on Wednesday evening facilitated the formal introduction of Congressional Pakistan Caucus Foundation (CPCF) linking the Pakistan Caucus already working in the House.
-The co-chair of the Pakistan Caucus, Congresswoman Sheila Jackson, present at the event maintained that she was disappointed by the remarks and actions against Pakistan made by the Trump administration, which she said, do not characterize the totality of the relationship between the two countries.
 "I would like to see continued dialogue and engagement," Congresswoman said introducing the CPCF aims.
-She said that the Foundation will advance the global Pakistani community by developing leaders, informing policy, and educating the public.
+She said that the Foundation will advance the global Pakistani community by developing leaders, informing policy, and educatingthe public.

 Commenting on the current state of relations between the two countries, Congresswoman Lee said that "even though funds (to Pakistan) were cut in the Appropriations, amendments that came to the floor to try to make it worse did not pass.
 People listen to us when we make individual calls to cabinet officers."
 She believes that as long as the door was open, citing that the new prime minister in Pakistan was a new door; it should not be closed on US-Pakistan relations.